 "What truck should I buy?", is a great question for new drivers to ask.
 When I first started trucking I asked that same question to everyone, including good diesel mechanics.
-I will share with you what I learned.
+I will share with you what I learned and some opinions.

-People still ask me about once a month about which truck they should buy when they to become an owner operator.
 My basic response is that if you simply want to make the most money with the truck, go Freightliner or International with Detroit or Cummings engine.
 Volvos would be next on my list with a Detroit, Cummings or Volvo Engine.
+This is based on lower cost of entry and maintenance.

-Then next most common question aspiring owner operators ask.
+Then next most common question aspiring owner operators ask is if they should buy new or used truck.

 A new truck definitely lets you know ALL of the history with the truck.
 If you are going to get the truck, pay for it, keep it for a few years after it's paid for to get that extra value out of it.
 Go for it if that's your thing.